adaamko/POTATO/README.md

 | 14 | all i want is for yara to survive tonight                                        |                   |                                                   |
 | 15 | fuck them                                                                        | HOF               | [['(u_1 / fuck)'], ['(u_2 / absolutely)'], 'HOF'] |

-If we don't want to specify nodes, regex can also be used in place of the node-names:
+If we don't want to specify nodes, regex can also be used in place of the node and edge-names:

 ```python
 #regex can be used to match any node (this will match instances where 'fuck' is connected to any node with 'obj' edge)